MRSA Superbug Treatment Choices

 This is true for both antibiotic treatments as well as home remedies available online.
 Stopping your current infection and stopping the cycle are two very different things.
 By only focusing on treating your current MRSA infection, you set yourself up for future failure and a recurrence of MRSA.

-Surprisingly, I found that many common MRSA treatment approaches actually promote recurring infections.
+Surprisingly, many common MRSA treatment approaches actually promote recurring infections.
 It’s no wonder that ending recurring infections is the biggest problem people have with Staph and MRSA infections.

 Practicing good hygiene may make you less likely to get MRSA.